 How long do you need sex therapy for?

-It depends on how complex the issue is you’re wanting to discuss.
+It depends on how complex the issue is:

 Short-term therapy (6–12 sessions) is common for situational problems, like performance anxiety.